qu-gg/torch-neural-ssm/README.md

 <a name="data"></a>
 ## Data

+All data used throughout these experiments are available for download <a href="">here</a> on Google Drive, in which they already come in their WebDataset forms.
+The total sizes of all sets are under a modest 2GB.
+However, feel free to generate your own sets using the provided data scripts!

 <b>Hamiltonian Dynamics</b>: Provided for evaluation is a <a href="https://github.com/webdataset/webdataset">WebDataset</a> dataloader and generation scripts for DeepMind's Hamiltonian Dynamics
 <a href="https://github.com/deepmind/dm_hamiltonian_dynamics_suite">suite</a><sup>[4]</sup>, a simulaton library for 17 different physics datasets that have known underlying Hamiltonian dynamics.
 It comes in the form of color image sequences of arbitrary length, coupled with the systems ground truth states (e.g. for pendulum, angular velocity and angle).
 It is well-benchmarked and customizable, making it a perfect testbed for latent dynamics function evaluation.
 For each setting, the physical parameters are tweakable alongside an optional friction coefficient to construct non-energy conserving systems.
 Location of focal points and color of the object are all individually tuneable, enabling mixed and complex visual datasets of varying latent dynamics.